cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 > warning FS0020: The result of this expression has type 'string' and is implicitly ignored.
 Consider using 'ignore' to discard this value explicitly, e.g. 'expr |> ignore', or 'let' to bind the result to a name, e.g. 'let result = expr'.

-However, in `PowerShell` unconsumed values are treated as the function results.
+However, in `PowerShell` unconsumed values are treated as function results.
 For example, the function presented below returns two values: a `System.IO.FileSystemInfo` object representing a newly created directory and an integer with a value 0.

 ```powershell
 function Do-Something